 2nd - a form of survival.

-Working with charcoal overrules basic comprehension of health when in contact with our bodies and in labor exploitation, whereas sickening the body in the name of labor and survival has been normalized in the face of economical warfare.
+Working with charcoal overrules basic comprehension of health when in contact with our bodies, whereas sickening the body in the name of labor and survival has been normalized in the face of economical warfare.
 Fertonani Cooke brings these concerns to light not to resolve or educate but to create movement within it.
 The utilization of the SNAKE is a reference to ritual and notions of shamanic healing, where the ambiguity of the snake is that its venom can kill as it can heal.
 The reference to ritual stems from the necessity of bringing forth non-westernized tools to complicate the linguistics of our present mixed cultural bodies in both work forces, including the artist herself.